Diplomatic shuttle: Macron in Kyiv after Putin talks

 He said the U.K. is ready to bolster NATO forces in Latvia and Estonia as he prepared to meet the Lithuanian prime minister in London on Tuesday to show support for the Baltic nations.

 Johnson said he was considering dispatching RAF Typhoon fighters and Royal Navy warships to southeastern Europe.
-Britain said on Monday it is sending 350 troops to Poland as part of efforts to bolster NATO forces in eastern Europe.
-It has already sent anti-tank weapons to Ukraine.
+Britain said Monday it is sending 350 troops to Poland to bolster NATO’s eastern flank.
+It already has sent anti-tank weapons to Ukraine.

+More than 100 U.S. military personnel have arrived in Romania ahead of a deployment of about 1,000 NATO troops expected in the country in the coming days, Romania’s Defense Minister Vasile Dincu said, adding that “it won’t be long before the rest of the troops arrive.”

+U.S. officials have said that about 1,000 alliance troops will be sent from Germany to Romania, a NATO member since 2004.
+Romania borders Ukraine to the north.

-U.S. officials have painted the threat of an offensive on Ukraine as imminent — warnings Moscow has scoffed at, accusing Washington of fueling the tensions around Ukraine.
+U.S. officials have portrayed the threat of an invasion of Ukraine as imminent — warnings Moscow has scoffed at, accusing Washington of fueling tensions.

-Russia and Ukraine have been locked in a bitter tug-of-war since 2014, when, following the ouster of Ukraine’s Kremlin-friendly president, Moscow annexed Crimea and threw its weight behind a separatist insurgency in the east of the country.
-The fighting between Russia-backed rebels and Ukrainian forces in the east has since killed over 14,000 people.
+Russia and Ukraine have been locked in a bitter conflict since 2014, when Ukraine’s Kremlin-friendly president was ousted, Moscow annexed Crimea and then backed a separatist insurgency in the east of the country.
+The fighting between Russia-backed rebels and Ukrainian forces has killed over 14,000 people.

-France and Germany in 2015 helped broker a peace deal, known as the Minsk agreements, that ended large-scale hostilities in the region but failed to bring about a political settlement of the conflict.
-The Kremlin has repeatedly accused Kyiv of sabotaging implementation of the agreements, and Ukrainian officials in recent weeks said that implementing them would be detrimental for the country.
+In 2015, France and Germany helped broker a peace deal, known as the Minsk agreements, that ended large-scale hostilities but failed to bring a political settlement of the conflict.
+The Kremlin has repeatedly accused Kyiv of sabotaging the deal, and Ukrainian officials in recent weeks said that implementing it would hurt Ukraine.

-After his meeting with Macron on Monday, Putin said without elaboration that some of the French president’s proposals could serve as a basis for a settlement of the conflict in eastern Ukraine, adding that they agreed to have a call after Macron’s visit to Kyiv Tuesday.
+After meeting Macron, Putin said without elaboration that some of the French president’s proposals could serve as a basis for a settlement of the separatist conflict, adding that they agreed to speak by phone after Macron’s visit to Kyiv.

-Ukraine’s Foreign Minister Dmytro Kuleba said Tuesday that Kyiv was “with interest anticipating the signals” Macron brought from Moscow.
+Ukraine’s Foreign Minister Dmytro Kuleba said Kyiv was “with interest anticipating the signals” Macron brought from Moscow and “open to dialogue,” but also will not cross its own “red lines.”

-“We’re open to dialogue, we’re in a constructive mood, we’re looking for a diplomatic solution, but we will not cross our ‘red lines,’” Kuleba told reporters.

 Litvinova reported from Moscow.
-Jill Lawless in London and Yuras Karmanau in Kyiv contributed.
+Jill Lawless in London, Yuras Karmanau in Kyiv, Ellen Knickmeyer in Washington and Stephen McGrath in Bucharest, Romania, contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.